NeuroTechX/ntx_slack_archive/general.md

  >I'm wondering if anyone could quote a reliable paper doing any EEG measurement while heavy sweating or while moving a lot...

+8/29/2017 5:54 PM

+ **yrenard** :

+ >that is the best I can quote without searching :wink: